mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The Internet's ability to evolve is critical, allowing it to meet new requirements and adapt to new conditions without requiring a “flag day” to upgrade implementations.
 Typically, functions accommodate evolution by defining extension interfaces, which allow optional features to be added or change over time in an interoperable fashion.

-However, these interfaces can also be a basis for centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard.
+However, these interfaces can also be leveraged by a powerful entity if they can change the target for meaningful interoperability by adding proprietary extensions to a standard.
 This is especially true when the core standard does not itself provide sufficient utility on its own.

 For example, the SOAP protocol's {{SOAP}} extreme flexibility and failure to provide significant standalone value allowed vendors to require use of their preferred extensions, favoring those who had more market power.

 Therefore, standards efforts should focus on providing concrete utility to the majority of their users as published, rather than being a “framework” where interoperability is not immediately available.
-Internet functions should not make every aspect of their operation extensible; boundaries between modules should be designed in a way that allows evolution and discourages centralization, while still offering meaningful functionality.
+Internet functions should not make every aspect of their operation extensible; boundaries between modules should be designed in a way that allows evolution, while still offering meaningful functionality.

 Beyond allowing evolution, well-considered interfaces can also aid decentralization efforts.
 The structural boundaries that emerge between the sub-modules of the function -- as well as those with adjacent functions -- provide touchpoints for interoperability and an opportunity for substitution of providers.